fent/vim-relative-indent/README.md

 ![list_preview](https://i.imgur.com/EZXhsYF.gif)

+Note that using `precedes` with tabbed files don't show correctly, see https://github.com/vim/vim/issues/5927

 If you'd like to know how many levels of indent are hidden, use `w:relative_indent_level`.
 This can be used in your statusline for example.

 This is my configuration with lightline